ansible/workshops/exercises/ansible_smart_mgmt/4-setupinsights/README.md

 - Satellite 6.x
 - Ansible Automation Platform 4.x
 - 3x RHEL 7  instances
-- Red Hat Portal Account
+- Red Hat Portal Account with 2 availble Red Hat RHEL Instanced-based Subscriptions
+    - Please note - that this lab will consume 2 subscriptions for the duration of this workshop

 **Exercise Scenario**
 - Exercise: Setup Insights